 Being the internet geek that I am, I started out by doing some research on choosing diamonds – namely the 4 C’s.
-I also checked out several wedding forums for information on diamond purchasing before heading to the stores.
+I also checked out several local forums to get more information about buying a diamond engagement ring before heading to the stores.

-You can also get access to “up market” international stores like Tiffany & Co in the neighboring shopping malls.
-If you can’t find a suitable diamond ring along the shopping belt, you probably can’t find one anywhere else in Singapore.
+You can also get access to upmarket international stores like Tiffany & Co in the neighboring malls.
+The saying was: “If you can’t find a suitable diamond ring along the shopping belt, you probably can’t find one anywhere else in Singapore.”

 The reply was disappointing: “Sorry, we have a limited selection of heart shaped diamonds and currently, we don’t have any that are less than a carat in stock.
 We currently have two heart cut diamonds that are more than 1 carat in weight and cost more than $15,000.”

 I took a quick look and politely left the store without asking for further specifications of the ring as it was way over my intended budget.
 Moving on, I headed into more stores and made inquiries only to find out that most local jewelry establishments do not carry heart shaped diamonds in their inventories.

 With further store hopping, I managed to find a number of heart shaped diamonds (a total of 8) at one of the more prominent stores.
 With my budget, the sales assistant helped me to narrow the choices down to a diamond of the following specifications: